 A minor head wobble is just what it sounds like.
 The snake may have trouble holding its head steady, and it will wobble back and forth.

-More sever symptoms are corkscrewing, where the snake move in a manner that’s inverse to the norm causing it to end up upside down.
-And, the snake may have trouble striking prey either missing badly or even sometimes biting itself.
+More sever symptoms are corkscrewing, where the snake moves in a manner that’s inverse to the norm causing it to end up upside down.
+And, due to poor coordination the snake may have trouble striking prey either missing badly or even sometimes biting itself.
+Handling and feeding the snake can be more dangerous for the owner as well as missed strikes can catch them in the line of fire.
+Even though they are not venomous, bites can become infected.

 It should be noted that some other morphs can inherit a wobble as well, such as: